-Xin, the Ember Spirit is a high skill cap, mechanically demanding hero that is often played as either the hard carry or mid laner in a game of Dota 2.
+Xin the Ember Spirit is a high skill cap, mechanically demanding hero that’s often played as either the safe lane core or midlaner in a game of Dota 2.
 His kit makes him both versatile and highly mobile, but he requires a fair amount of game knowledge, game sense, and precise unit control.

-His signature skill, Sleight of Fist, allows him to deal physical damage to all enemy units in a large area of effect, with each hit taking secondary effects such as critical strikes, cleave, and unique attack modifiers into account.
-This makes him capable of wiping entire teams that dare clump up together, all in the blink of an eye.
+His signature skill, Sleight of Fist, allows him to deal physical damage to all enemy units in a large area of effect, with each hit proccing secondary effects, such as critical strikes, cleave, and unique attack modifiers into account.
+This makes him capable of wiping entire teams that dare clump up together in the blink of an eye.

-He is, however, very fragile—and his stat growth per level is absolutely nothing to write home about.
-Thus, he requires a strong pair of support heroes helping him with map vision, so that he can use his ultimate Fire Remnant to zip away to safety before getting jumped by heroes with powerful burst damage abilities.
+He’s very fragile, however, and his stat growth per level is absolutely nothing to write home about.
+Thus, he requires a strong pair of support heroes helping him with map vision so he can use his ultimate, Fire Remnant, to zip away to safety before getting jumped by heroes with powerful burst damage abilities.

-When he’s fully mastered, however, he is a force to be reckoned with, able to lock enemy heroes down with Searing Chains while shrugging off a few spells with Flame Guard.
-If you’re looking for a difficult but highly satisfying hero to pick up, Ember Spirit is a very good choice.
+When he’s fully mastered, however, he’s a force to be reckoned with, able to lock enemy heroes down with Searing Chains while shrugging magic damage with Flame Guard.
+If you’re looking for a difficult but highly-satisfying hero to pick up, Ember Spirit is a stellar choice.

 - Level 15 Talent: +1s Searing Chains